-- Reviewable premiums - this type of premium allows the insurer to review the premium at regular intervals, usually every 5 years.
-While policies written with this choice are often cheaper from the outset, you have no control over what increases to the cost of the policy the insurer may make in future.
+- Reviewable premiums - this premium type allows the insurer to review the premium at regular intervals, usually every five years.
+While income protection written with this choice is often cheaper from the outset, you have no control over what increases the cost of the policy the insurer may make in future.

-- Guaranteed premiums - this is the alternative to a reviewable premium and means that you know what your price will be in future (not that it is fixed - this is often confused with a fixed premium).
+- Guaranteed premiums are the alternative to a reviewable premium and mean that you know your price in the future (not that it is fixed - this is often confused with a fixed premium).

-- Age-banded premiums - policies with this type of premium will increase over time as you get older.
-Unlike Reviewable premiums where you have no foresight or control over those increases, you will be told in your policy documentation exactly by how much your policy will increase each year, allowing you to be better prepared for the additional cost.
+- Age-banded premiums - policies with this premium type will increase over time as you get older.
+Unlike Reviewable premiums, where you have no foresight or control over those increases, you will be told in your policy documentation exactly how much your policy will increase each year, allowing you to be better prepared for the additional cost.

-- Fixed premiums - these premiums will not change over time due to age, however they may still change if your premium is reviewable or index-linked.
+- Fixed premiums - these will not change over time due to age.
+However, they may still change if your premium is reviewable or index-linked.

 Your final choice is whether or not you wish to index link your policy:

-For most people the best option is typically a “guaranteed”, “fixed premium” with “index linking” for inflation tracking.
-Although the most expensive initially, over the full duration of the plan this will usually work out cheaper in the long term than a reviewable or age-rated plan.
+For most people, the best option is typically a "guaranteed", "fixed premium" with "index linking" for inflation tracking.
+Although the most expensive initially, over the entire plan duration, this will usually work out cheaper in the long term than a reviewable or age-rated plan.

-The length of your policy payout period will, of course, impact the cost so careful thought should be given as to whether you need cover in the short-term or if you want something to cover you for much longer.
-Short-term policies will typically pay out for between 1-5 years per claim, whereas longer-term policies can cover you right up until retirement.
+The length of your policy payout period will impact the cost, so careful thought should be given to whether you need cover in the short-term or if you want something to cover you for much longer.
+Short-term policies typically pay out for between 1-5 years per claim, whereas longer-term policies can protect you until retirement.

 Your policy cease age

 The policy cease age is how old you'll be when the policy ends, with most people setting this to be the date where they will no longer be working, i.e. their retirement date.
-Some providers will let you have cover that lasts right up to age 70, but these policies tend to attract premiums which are far higher than those ending at 65 or 60 years of age.
+Some providers will let you have cover that lasts up to age 70, but these policies tend to attract far higher premiums than those ending at 65 or 60 years of age.

-The first of the factors you don't have any control over, your age, will of course affect the cost of your policy.
-The older you are, the more likely you are to become unwell and therefore premiums will be higher for those individuals starting policies later in life.
+The first of the factors you don't have any control over, your age, will affect the cost of your policy.
+The older you are, the more likely you are to become unwell and therefore, premiums will be higher for those individuals starting policies later in life.

 Any health conditions you may have

-As we previously mentioned, any health issues you've suffered from in the past five years need to be declared and depending on how the providers treat them, your premiums could be higher.
-That isn't always the case though, in most circumstances the insurer will simply exclude that condition rather than loading the policy.
+As we previously mentioned, any health issues you've suffered from in the past five years need to be declared and depending on how the providers treat them; your premiums could be higher.
+That isn't always the case; the insurer sometimes will instead exclude that condition rather than loading the policy in most circumstances.

 Your smoker status

-Your occupation will play a significant role in the pricing of your policy and while office workers will generally enjoy lower premiums, those working in manual trades or in high-risk occupations can expect to pay more.
+Your occupation will play a significant role in the pricing of your policy.
+While office workers will generally enjoy lower premiums, those working in manual trades or high-risk occupations can expect to pay more.